spineo/quotations/index.md

 From our new _bin_ directory we can now run ___sqlite3 ../data/myquotes.sqlite3 < tables_delete.sql___ and do the cleanup instantly.
 Of course, our production version integrating manual updates will require backups and some additional logic.

+There are other ways to flush data using the manager: ___python3 manage.py help flush___ (though depending how its used will also delete data added during the migration)

 We are now ready to apply our new changes by creating our migrations file:
 ```
 python3 manage.py makemigrations